Phil Bogle

-Phil Bogle (born September 27, 1979) is a former American football guard and assistant head coach and general manager for the Philadelphia Soul of the Arena Football League.
-He was signed by the San Diego Chargers as an undrafted free agent in 2003.
-He played college football at New Haven.
+Phillip R. Bogle (born September 27, 1979) is an American former professional football player who was a guard with the San Diego Chargers of the National Football League (NFL).
+He was signed by the Chargers as an undrafted free agent in 2003.
+He played college football for the New Haven Chargers.

-Bogle was also a member of the Cleveland Browns, Philadelphia Soul, Tampa Bay Buccaneers, Philadelphia Soul, Montreal Alouettes, Dallas Vigilantes and Florida Tuskers.
+Bogle was also a member of the Cleveland Browns and Tampa Bay Buccaneers of the NFL, the Hamburg Sea Devils of NFL Europe, the Philadelphia Soul and Dallas Vigilantes of the Arena Football League (AFL), the Montreal Alouettes of the Canadian Football League (CFL), and the Florida Tuskers of the United Football League (UFL).
+He was later an assistant head coach and general manager for the Soul.

-Early years
+Early life

-Bogle attended Spring Valley High School in Spring Valley, New York where he was an All-State, All-Section and All-League selection in football.
+Bogle attended Spring Valley High School in Spring Valley, New York, where he was an All-State, All-Section and All-League selection in football.
 Bogle also became the fourth person from Spring Valley High School to make it to the NFL after Seth Joyner, John Harvey and R-Kal Truluck.

 College career

 Bogle attended the University of New Haven from 1999 to 2002, starting every game for the team at offensive tackle during his career.
 A team captain during his final two seasons, he was a First-team Division II All-Independent selection as a senior in 2002 and winner the Jim Langer Award.
 He was also the 2002 Cactus Bowl MVP and 2003 New Haven Male Athlete of the Year.